USS Arkansas (BB-33): Post-war

 After the end of the war, Arkansas participated in Operation Magic Carpet, the repatriation of American servicemen from the Pacific.
 She took around 800 men back to the United States, departing on 23 September, and reaching Seattle, Washington on 15 October.
 She made another three Magic Carpet trips between Pearl Harbor and the continental United States to ferry more soldiers home.
 During the first months of 1946, Arkansas lay at San Francisco.
 In late April, the ship got underway for Hawaii.
-She reached Pearl Harbor on 8 May, and departed Pearl Harbor on 20 May, bound for Bikini Atoll, earmarked for use as target for atomic bomb testing in Operation Crossroads.
+She reached Pearl Harbor on 8 May, and departed Pearl Harbor on 20 May, bound for Bikini Atoll, earmarked for use as a target for atomic bomb testing in Operation Crossroads.
 On 1 July, Arkansas was exposed to an air burst in ABLE, but survived with extensive shock damage to her upper works, while her hull and armored turrets were lightly damaged.

 On 25 July, the battleship was sunk by the underwater nuclear test BAKER at Bikini Atoll.
 Unattenuated by air, the shock was "transmitted directly to underwater hulls", and Arkansas, only 250 yd from the epicenter, appeared to have been "crushed as if by a tremendous hammer blow from below".
 It appears that the wave of water from the blast capsized the ship, which was then hammered down into the shallow bottom by the descent of the water column thrown up by the blast.
 Decommissioned on 29 July, Arkansas was struck from the Naval Vessel Register on 15 August.
 The ship lies inverted in about 180 ft of water at the bottom of Bikini Lagoon, where it acts as an artificial reef.
 There are many pictures of the wreck on the National Park Service website.